ruth-naza/visual-music/CONTRIBUTING.md

                             }

 ### Running the project on your local machine
 To avoid complex configuration, the backend of our application is running under Docker Compose.

+Docker Compose container holds both basic Node server (there is still room for improvement, especially regarding security) and postgreSQL database.

+Basic forms exist in the front-end, right now they are outside the { setRoute } 'loop' in App.js but can be reached manually by giving different value to the {route} instead of 'playerpage'/'landingpage'.

+When the landing page will get its final design and structure, the forms will be implemented there.

 Installation:
 https://docs.docker.com/compose/install/